 Injury or trauma from motor vehicle accidents, fractures, falls or sports injuries are some common causes of nerve damages.

 Holding still in a position for too long or inactivity can cause neuropathy.

-Increased pressure on the median nerves can lead to peripheral neuropathy.
+Increased pressure on the inside of the ankle or knees can lead to nerve compression or entrapment which can lead to peripheral neuropathy.

 When the body lacks B vitamins such as B-1, B-6 and B-12, vitamin E and niacin, it could lead to peripheral neuropathy.